You're a Star series 5: Susan O'Neill

 Susan O'Neill was a sixteen-year-old student from Ennis, County Clare.
 She intended to study music at university.

 Scuba Dice

 Scuba Dice were a band from Kilkenny.
 They consisted of Joe Grace, Padraig King, Owen Murphy and Sean Savage and had been performing since 2003.
 After auditioning for the fifth series, the band won the Kilkenny Battle of the Bands and supported The Frank and Walters in the Olympia Theatre, Dublin.
 They were the ninth act to be voted off the show.

 Ian White

 Ian White was a nineteen-year-old student from Killiney, County Dublin.
 He was the first to be voted off during the live shows.

 Live show details

 Week 1 (14 January 2007)

 Ian White was eliminated.
 He sang a copy of the Paddy Casey song "Livin'".

 Week 2 (21 January 2007)

 The live show began at 18:30.
-Andrew Grafton was eliminated.
-He sang the Stevie Wonder song Lately.
+Laurie Smyth was eliminated.